John Baragrey: Early years

+After his father died in an accident, Baragrey studied at Massey Business College in Birmingham, Alabama, then took a job as typist and file clerk for Southern Pacific Railroad, a position that he held for three years.
+He graduated from the University of Alabama in 1939.

+Baragrey used his savings to go to New York in 1940.
+He lived in a small furnished room and initially supported himself by doing typing jobs at night.
+Later he worked as a waiter at a Schrafft's restaurant, where he "averaged $55 a week with the tips".

 He met his wife actress Louise Larabee, while touring with USO shows during World War II.

 Career

 Baragrey gained early acting experience in stock theater, beginning in 1946 when he joined a stock company headed by José Ferrer.
 His other stock work included the Bucks County Playhouse, Philadelphia's Playhouse in the Park, and Westport Country Playhouse.

+A goiter prevented Baragrey from joining the Army, but he toured the South Pacific with a USO troupe for 11 months, performing in Personal Appearance and Petticoat Fever.

 On stage, in films, and especially on television, he teamed up with many of the leading ladies of the era, including Rita Hayworth, Jane Wyman, Jane Powell, Anne Bancroft, Judith Anderson, Tallulah Bankhead, Dolores del Río, and Bette Davis.
 Yet today he is virtually forgotten, partly because so much of his work was in early television, and many of the tapes of these shows have been lost or were never even recorded.

 Personal life and death

-On August 4, 1975, Baragrey died at his home in New York City at the age of 57.
+Baragrey married Larabee in July 1948.
+On August 4, 1975, he died at his home in New York City at the age of 57.